ekwan/cctk/docs/recipe_02.rst

 Correcting Free Energies
 """"""""""""""""""""""""

 - Low frequencies are generally unreliable.
+Since these frequencies contribute most to the entropy, they can be a significant source of error.
-- Cramer and Truhlar have proposed moving all the frequencies below 100 cm-1 up to 100 cm-1.
+- Cramer and Truhlar have proposed moving all the frequencies below a cutoff of 100 cm-1 up to 100 cm-1.
-- This function calculates this corrected "quasiharmonic" free energy.
+- ``cctk.helper_functions.get_corrected_free_energy`` calculates this corrected "quasiharmonic" free energy.
+- The quasiharmonic free energy is automatically calculated with a cutoff of 100 cm-1 and the temperature that is set in the calculation.
+- You can also calculate the energy manually as shown below.
+The correction algorithm assumes the same temperature as in Gaussian, so custom temperatures require re-running the Gaussian job.
 - Acknowledgement: Colin Lam

 ::